dsolesvik/library/docs/aerodrome/Dubai/gmc.md

     **Pilot**: "Taxi via Z, L4, hold L4A, UAE9LT."

+Arriving aircraft shall not immediately be handed off by AIR.
+They must instead be given an initial taxi instruction onto M, N, J2 or K to keep traffic flowing.
+Therefore, GMC shall assign an arrival stand to aircraft when they are on final approach.

+Once the aircraft is handed off to GMC, they may be taxied to their stand.
+Arrivals shall generally be taxied via the outside taxiways that are farthest away from the stands.

+Aircraft are not required to cross-over to the inside taxiways before initiating the turn onto stand for aprons A, B, D, and F.

 ### 4.3.2 Taxiway restrictions
 Code F aircraft shall not be permitted to taxi on U, Y, W. These taxiways are limited to code E and below.

-Code F aircraft shall not be permitted to use the curved portions of J, J1 and J2 if code E aircraft are taxiing on the curved portions of U, Y or W. Code F traffic shall be instructed to hold short of the curved portion until the inner taxiway is clear.
+Code F aircraft shall not be permitted to use the curved portions of J, J1 and J2 if code E aircraft are simultaneously taxiing on the curved portions of U, Y or W and vice versa.

+In this case, traffic shall be instructed to hold short of the curved portion until the adjacent curved taxiway is clear.

 Taxiway Q shall be limited to code C and below.

 !!! important
     These taxiway restrictions must be adhered to to ensure adequate wingtip clearance during taxi.

-### 4.3.2 Dual runway 30R departure taxi procedures
+### 4.3.3 Dual runway 30R
+#### 4.3.3.1 Departure taxi procedures
 When departing from 30R in the dual runway configuration, all aircraft pushing back on apron B and F shall be instructed to taxi via L4 and M.

 Aircraft on aprons A and D shall be instructed to taxi to holding point K14.
 During periods of lower aerodrome departure or arrival activity, K11 or K12 may be used for runway crossings only after coordination with AIR.